Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 Nothing in this Section shall prohibit the victim or alleged victim of any sex

-offense from voluntarily disclosing his or her identity.
+offense from voluntarily disclosing this identity.

 (2.5) If the minor is a victim of aggravated battery, battery, attempted first degree murder, or other non-sexual violent offense, the identity of the victim may be disclosed to appropriate school officials, for the purpose of preventing foreseeable future violence involving minors, by a local law enforcement agency pursuant to an agreement established between the school district and a local law enforcement agency subject to the approval by the presiding judge of the juvenile court.